KirMozor/KirMozor/README.md

 ### My Telegram channel
 [![Flutter](https://img.shields.io/badge/-Telegram-edf1f4?style=for-the-badge&logo=telegram&logoColor=3776ab)](https://t.me/KirMozor)

 Hello, I am Python and C# Developer, I can write Telegram and Discord bots.
 I worked with MySQL, Mariadb and SQLite.
 I also study Unity and C# a little bit.
-I can also analyze the web pages, this is proved by the JUT-DL project
+I can also analyze the web pages, this is proved by the JUT-DL project. /n
-Not so long ago I wrote [API for YandexMusic on C#](https://github.com/KirMozor/YandexMusicApi) And also I write a [client for Yandex music for UNIX](https://github.com/KirMozor/Yamux) (in general it is a cross-platform) where my API is used
+Not so long ago I wrote [API for YandexMusic on C#](https://github.com/KirMozor/YandexMusicApi). /n And also I write a [client for Yandex music for UNIX](https://github.com/KirMozor/Yamux) (in general it is a cross-platform) where my API is used. /n
 You can see my projects below.